craicoverflow/craicoverflow.github.io/_posts/2018-06-17-a-month-in-india-agra.md

 show_subscribe_info: true
 ---

-When people visit Agra - the second stop on India's Golden Triangle - they aren't coming to see the city that 1.6 million people call home.
+When people visit Agra - the second stop on India's Golden Triangle - they are not coming to see the city that 1.6 million people call home.

 Every year up to eight million people travel from all over the world to see it.
 A UNESCO World Heritage Site and one of the New7Wonders of the World, your goldfish has probably heard of the Taj Mahal.
 It is the most _amazing_ place I have been to in my entire life.

 ## Getting here

 From Delhi, Agra takes just over three hours by train, covering some 206 kilometres.
-This was to be our first of several train rides in India, and it something we were both nervous and excited for.
+This was to be our first of several train rides in India, and it was something we were both nervous and excited for.

-We found it _really_ difficult to even reach a stage where we could purchase our tickets online, and were about to look into alternative modes of transport until we finally came up with a solution.
+We found it _really_ difficult to even reach a stage where we could purchase our tickets online, and were about to look into alternative modes of transport when we finally came up with a solution.

 Seriously...it took over a month to register on the official train reservation website.
 I even went to the length of [contacting the Minister of Railways](https://twitter.com/PhelanEnda/status/951129157370630145), which lead nowhere.
 I will explain what we did to resolve the issue in depth another time, but if you need help more urgently <a href="/contact">contact me</a> and I'll try to help you out.